Urgent Telephone Weekends : 01233 331111

 The Government published their English Devolution White Paper, on 20 December 2024 and invited councils to apply for priority status.

-Kent County Council and Medway Council asked the government to be included its Devolution Priority Programme (DPP), however the Government announced in early February that Kent and Medway were not selected.
+Kent County Council and Medway Council asked the government to be included its Devolution Priority Programme (DPP), however the government announced in early February that Kent and Medway were not selected.

-The Government also asked local authorities to consider how they could reshape the county’s local councils into a smaller group of larger unitary authorities.
+The government also asked local authorities to consider how they could reshape the county’s local councils into a smaller group of larger unitary authorities.
 Something referred to as Local Government Re-organisation (LGR).

 The feedback acknowledged the positive partnership working by the 12 borough and district councils, Medway Council and Kent County Council to shape high-quality and sustainable services that best respond to the needs of residents and provide better value for money.